 Self-Realization and Justice: A Liberal-Perfectionist Defense of the Right to Freedom from Employment (New York and London: Routledge Studies in Contemporary Philosophy, 2011).

-Rationality, Democracy, and Justice: The Legacy of Jon Elster (co-editor, forthcoming, Cambridge University Press).
+Rationality, Democracy, and Justice: Essays Jon Elster (editor, forthcoming, Cambridge University Press).

 This book gathers an array of essays by highly regarded contemporary theorists familiar with Jon Elster's work.
 It offers original, never published articles that span the multidisciplinary areas of inquiry that Elster's scholarship has explored through the decades, including political philosophy, rational choice theory, and the study of sociological mechanisms and democratic institutions.